-- Our hearing-impaired student is determined eligible for special education under IDEA, and is also identified as an EL student. - How should the IEP team address disability related needs for the OELPA assessment? - How should the IEP team address disability related needs for the OELPA assessment?

-Per ODE, districts may exempt students from no more than three of the four domains or tests on the OELPA, and only if the student's disability is such that the student cannot participate in the stated domain or test per the individualized education program (IEP) or 504 plan with existing accommodations. - Exemption must be documented in IEP/504 - Students may reach the Proficient level if they receive 4's and 5 exempt domains
+- Our hearing-impaired student is determined eligible for special education under IDEA, and is also identified as an EL student. - How should the IEP team address disability related needs for the OELPA assessment? - Per ODE, districts may exempt students from no more than three of the four domains or tests on the OELPA, and only if the student's disability is such that the student cannot participate in the stated domain or test per the individualized education program (IEP) or 504 plan with existing accommodations. - Exemption must be documented in IEP/504 - Students may reach the Proficient level if they receive 4's and 5's on all non-exempt domains